Greece makes arrests, takes steps to tackle migrant crisis

 Greece has seen a rise in the number of refugees and migrants -- mostly from Syria, Iraq and Afghanistan -- arriving on rubber dinghies via nearby Turkey this summer, with aid agencies estimating about 2,000 crossing over daily last month.

-The government announced plans on Wednesday to set up a new operations center and to take steps to improve conditions at existing refugee centers, which the United Nations refugee agency UNHCR has previously described as “shameful”.
+The government announced plans on Wednesday to set up a new operations centre and to take steps to improve conditions at existing refugee centres, which the United Nations refugee agency UNHCR has previously described as “shameful”.

-The operations center will comprise officials from the army, the police, the coast guard, the interior ministry and the health ministry, the government said in a statement.
+The operations centre will comprise officials from the army, the police, the coast guard, the interior ministry and the health ministry, the government said in a statement.

 The government also wants to quickly absorb more European Union funds earmarked to tackle the migrant crisis and speed up the registration process for asylum seekers.

-Reporting by Renee Maltezou and George Georgiopoulos; editing by Matthias Williams and Angus MacSwan
+= 0.8862 euros) (Reporting by Renee Maltezou and George Georgiopoulos; editing by Matthias Williams and Angus MacSwan)